mdheisser/Three-React-Template/README.md

 This an attempt here to give a frame for future template evolution.

-All improvements made to this template, mainly came from other projects I developed, when a missing use cases was found, which for the sake of reusability, could be put in common.
+All improvements to this template, mainly come from the other projects I'm working on, when I find a missing use case, which for the sake of reusability, can be put in common.

-I dont know yet about next template evolutions, (maybe give birth to a more advanced library becoming some sort of 3D swissknife..)

-But for now, samples, routines and resources are embedded mainly to serve 2 purposes:
+I dont know yet about next evolutions (maybe move to some sort of 3D swissknife..), but for now, samples, routines and resources are embedded mainly to serve 2 purposes:
 - showcase most usecases giving an example of how to implement a feature and split code
 - provide some piece of code widely used accross other project: (UI design, helpers...)
 (for instance: a text display info, a canvas overly, some helper to manipulate box...)